Car Braking Distance Calculator Back

 🎓

 Exactly.
-Winter tires improve rubber compound and tread pattern for snow and ice, which raises μ compared with summer tires.
-Increasing μ on ice from 0.1 to 0.2 can cut braking distance in half.
-CAE is used in this area for tire contact pressure, tread deformation, and wear analysis.
+Winter tires optimize rubber compound and tread pattern to greatly raise μ on snow and ice compared with summer tires.
+Improving μ on ice from 0.1 to 0.2 halves braking distance.
+This is an area where CAE is actually used for tire contact-pressure and wear simulation.

 🙋

-So CAE connects directly to braking distance.
-What kinds of analyses are used?
+So CAE connects directly to braking distance!
+What kinds of analyses are involved?

 🎓